calculix/CalculiX-Examples/Setup.md

 Run the examples in the CalculiX Command Window.

-Don't expect all system calls (`sys` command) in the CGX scripts to work.
-Normally, there should be windows equivalents but tests mainly have been done  under Linux.

 #### Other Tools

 **Gnuplot** is already included in the bConverged CalculiX distribution.